LamekaRjeggr/SatoshiVoting/README.md

 First, we would need to set up a system to facilitate the voting process.
 This could be a website or application where users can participate in the vote.
 Integrating **Decentralization** principles in the setup phase could enhance the #CensorshipResistance of the platform.

 ### User Registration
-Users would need to register --on your platform--, providing a #Bitcoin address where they want their satoshis returned after the vote.
+Users would need to register is some way to insure votes are real people and in the locality they say if chosen, providing a #Bitcoin address where they want their satoshis returned after the vote.
 Utilizing **Public Key Cryptography** could further secure the user registration process.

 ### Voting Options
 Define the voting options as well as the associated Bitcoin addresses.
 Each voting option should have a unique Bitcoin address where users can send their satoshis to cast their vote.
 The design of voting options could benefit from the **Simplicity And Flexibility** inherent in Nostr, as discussed previously.